-The cancer experts at Banner MD Anderson Cancer Center have extensive experience diagnosing patients with liver cancer and developing customized treatment plans for their specific needs.
-If you’re at high risk for liver cancer, have signs or symptoms, or have already been diagnosed, our caring team of specialists can help.
+The cancer experts at Banner MD Anderson Cancer Center have extensive experience diagnosing patients with liver and bile duct cancer and developing customized treatment plans for their specific needs.
+If you’re at high risk for liver or bile duct cancer, have signs or symptoms or have already been diagnosed, our caring team of specialists can help.

 At this time, only people at high risk of developing liver cancer need regular screening tests.

 A screening test can find cancer before you show symptoms.
 Being at increased risk for liver cancer doesn’t mean you will get the disease.
-But you should talk to your doctor about having regular screenings if you have risk factors, like chronic hepatitis B or C, or cirrhosis.
+However, you should talk to your doctor about having regular screenings if you have risk factors, such as chronic hepatitis B or C or cirrhosis.
 You also should be familiar with your body to notice changes like jaundice (a yellow tint to the skin) or weight loss.

 Your greatest chance for successful treatment of liver cancer is to find it early.